Maksym-UA/Scrapy_products/README.md

             __init__.py
 ```

-To put this spider to work, go to the project’s top level directory and run:
+To put this spider (actually crawler) to work, go to the project’s top level directory and run:

 ```
 scrapy crawl dior_spider -o links.csv -t csv